edmondsaykali/project3/README.md

 Instructions
 --
-- Python and PySpark to be used
+- PySpark should be used
 - Feel free to use any libraries (you can use pip install, if needed)
 - Use a visualization library to present your analysis results.
 - Any learnings/ challenges/ considerations/ assumptions, please document in MyDocument.md